aj0strow/webstomp/README.md

 session.error(new Error("Bad arguments"))
 ```

 This allows for higher-level helpers, like piping an observable.
-So we're taking `es-observable`, `kefir`, `baconjs`, `event-stream`, that kind of thing.
+We're talking `es-observable`, `kefir`, `baconjs`, `event-stream`, that kind of thing.

 ```js
 // When client subscribes